muppin/mastering-DevOps/Interview Questions/Ayushi.md

   - Difference between deployment and statefulsets?
   - Have you integradted your pipeline with any SCM?
   - How to checkout the code from git?
+  - Have you taken backup of etcd anytime?